 The Regulation does not deal with this issue.
 However the Payment Services Directive (2007/64/EC) (pdf) states that for cross-border transfers that do not involve a currency exchange (for example, euro transfers) that the money should be available by the end of the next business day.
 This can be extended by one business day if the transaction is initiated by a paper order.
 This Directive was transposed into Irish law by the European Communities (Payment Services) Regulations 2009.

 SEPA (Single Euro Payments Area)

-The Single Euro Payments Area (SEPA) will make all electronic payments across the euro area as easy as domestic electronic payments within one country are now.
+The Single Euro Payments Area (SEPA) makes all electronic payments across the euro area as easy as domestic electronic payments within one country are now.
 The SEPA project is supported by the European Commission and the European Central Bank.
-SEPA is being implemented by 34 countries – the 28 EU member states (including countries which do not use the euro) plus Norway, Iceland, Liechtenstein, Switzerland, San Marino and Monaco.
+SEPA is being implemented by 34 countries – the 27 EU member states (including countries which do not use the euro) plus the UK, Norway, Iceland, Liechtenstein, Switzerland, San Marino and Monaco.